hbctraining/scRNA-seq/lessons/07_SC_clustering_cells_SCT.md

 <img src="../img/SC_elbowplot.png" width="500">
 </p>

-Based on this plot, we could roughly determine the majority of the variation by where the elbow occurs (touches the ground) to be somewhere between PC12-PC16.
-While this gives us a good rough idea of the number of PCs needed to be included, you can also use a [**more quantitative approach**](elbow_plot_metric.md) which may be a bit more reliable.
+Based on this plot, we could roughly determine the majority of the variation by where the elbow occurs around PC8 - PC10, or one could argue that it should be when the data points start to get close to the X-axis, PC30 or so.
+This gives us a very rough idea of the number of PCs needed to be included, we can extract the information visualized here in a [**more quantitative manner**](elbow_plot_metric.md), which may be a bit more reliable.

-Since the SCTransform method is more accurate than some of the older Seurat methods of normalization and identification of variable genes, it is not as imperative to determine a specific PC value.
-As long as we choose a PC that is large enough to capture the majority of the variation, we can choose that value and move forward with it.
-The more PCs we choose, the more variation is accounted for when performing the clustering, but also, the longer it will take to perform the clustering.
-For our analysis, we will use the first **40 PCs** to generate the clusters.
+While the above 2 methods were used a lot more with older methods from Seurat for normalization and identification of variable genes, they are no longer as important as they used to be.
+This is because the **SCTransform method is more accurate than older methods**.

 > #### Why is selection of PCs more important for older methods?
 > The older methods incorporated some technical sources of variation into some of the higher PCs, so selection of PCs was more important.
-SCTransform better estimates the variance and adjusts does not frequently identify these sources of technical variation in the higher PCs.
-We could in theory use all of the PCs for clustering, but the main reason not to use them is the computational resources and time that would require.
+SCTransform estimates the variance better and does not frequently include these sources of technical variation in the higher PCs.
+In theory we could use all of the PCs for clustering, but the main reason not to use them is the computational resources and time that would require.

+The more PCs we choose, the more variation is accounted for when performing the clustering, but also, the longer it will take to perform the clustering, therefore for this analysis, we will use the **first 40 PCs** to generate the clusters.

 ### Cluster the cells

 We can now use these chosen PCs to determine which cells exhibit similar expression patterns for clustering.
 To do this, Seurat uses a graph-based clustering approach, which embeds cells in a graph structure, using a K-nearest neighbor (KNN) graph (by default), with edges drawn between cells with similar gene expression patterns.
 Then, it attempts to partition this graph into highly interconnected ‘quasi-cliques’ or ‘communities’ [[Seurat - Guided Clustering Tutorial](https://satijalab.org/seurat/v3.1/pbmc3k_tutorial.html)].

 We will use the `FindClusters()` function to perform the graph-based clustering.
-The `resolution` is an important argument that sets the "granularity" of the downstream clustering and will need to be optimized to the experiment.
+The `resolution` is an important argument that sets the "granularity" of the downstream clustering and will need to be optimized for every individual experiment.
 For datasets of 3,000 - 5,000 cells, the `resolution` set between `0.4`-`1.4` generally yields good clustering.
 Increased resolution values lead to a greater number of clusters, which is often required for larger datasets.

-We often provide a series of resolution options during clustering, which can be used downstream to choose the best resolution for the data.
+The `FindClusters()` function allows us to enter a series of resolutions and will calculate the "granularity" of the clustering.
+This is very helpful for testing which resolution works for moving forward without having to run the function for each resolution.

 ```r
 # Determine the K-nearest neighbor graph